5.2.2 Dyson Series#

 with \(\hat{V}\) time-independent.

-(b) Identify which intermediate states contribute and draw the corresponding Feynman diagram.
+(b) Identify the intermediate state that contributes and draw the corresponding Feynman diagram.

 8. Three-level virtual transition.
 Let \(\hat{H}_0=\Delta\vert 3\rangle\langle 3\vert\) with \(E_1=E_2=0\) and \(E_3=\Delta\).
 Take a perturbation that connects \(\vert 1\rangle\leftrightarrow\vert 3\rangle\leftrightarrow\vert 2\rangle\) but has no direct \(\vert 1\rangle\leftrightarrow\vert 2\rangle\) matrix element: